ShyamL1319/jkteck-user-docs/README.md

 ```bsh
 This application is running on: http://[::1]:3000
 ```
+# Now import postman collection from post_collection.json  hit to register user and login try to get details using the access token recieved in login

 ## 🔧 Running the tests <a name = "tests"></a>
 ```bash
 # unit tests
 $ npm run test